Christianity in Ireland: Presbyterianism

 The Presbyterian Church in Ireland, operating on an all-Ireland basis, is the largest Presbyterian denomination in Ireland, and the largest Protestant denomination in Northern Ireland.
 The motto is Ardens sed Virens – burning but flourishing.
 The Church has a membership of approximately 300,000 people in 550 congregations across Ireland.
 About 96% of the membership is in Northern Ireland.
 It is the second largest church in Northern Ireland, the first being the Catholic Church in the Republic of Ireland the church is the second largest Protestant denomination, after the Church of Ireland.

 The Presbyterian Church in Ireland is involved in education, evangelism, social service and mission in a number of areas around the world.
 The Word of God is central in the Presbyterian Church, along with prayer and praise.
 The order of service varies from church to church but it generally involves a hymn, followed by a prayer, followed by a children's address and a children's hymn.
 This is then followed by an expository sermon by the minister and another hymn, then another prayer and a closing hymn.
 Many Presbyterian churches mix Psalms and formal hymns with choruses, suitable for children, and many churches now have praise bands with a variety of instruments, as well as the traditional organ.

-The current (2009–10) moderator is the Right Reverend Dr Stafford Carson, minister of First Portadown Presbyterian Church, Co.
-Armagh.
+The current (2023–24) moderator is the Right Reverend Dr Sam Mawhinney, minister of Adelaid Road Presbyterian Church, Dublin.
 The headquarters of the church are at Church House in Belfast.
 Plans to relocate to a new development in May Street have been cancelled.
 The Presbyterian Church in Ireland, a founding member of the World Alliance of Reformed Churches, has over 550 congregations in 19 presbyteries across Ireland.
 The church's two nineteenth century theological colleges, Magee College (Derry) and Assembly's College (Belfast), merged in 1978 to form Union Theological College in Belfast.
 Union offers post-graduate education to the denomination's candidates for the full-time ministry.